A

 Accrual Basis

-Event-based accounting which recognizes events when they appear in the system, not at the time they are paid.
+Accrual Basis is event-based accounting which recognizes Revenues and Expenses when they happen, not at the time they are paid.

 See also Cash Basis.